taurr/bevy-template-rs/README.md

 This is a template for starting a new game.

 - Binary
-- Latest (0.6) [Bevy] version, or GitHub main version (as a patch), are both supported.
+- Latest (0.7) [Bevy] version, or GitHub main version (as a patch), are both supported.
-- The template can optionally setup the project for using "fast compiles" as described in [The Bevy Book].
+- The template will utilize *"fast compiles"* as described in [The Bevy Book] when building using the vscode tasks.
 - Basic GitHub workflow for building/testing the resulting project
-- Code example for doing integration tests
 - VSCode launch configuration for executable/unit-tests and integration test
 - VSCode tasks

-### lib-plugin
+### crate-plugin

 A simple template for creating a plugin with [Bevy].

 - Library
+- Latest (0.7) [Bevy] version, or GitHub main version (as a patch), are both supported.
+- The template will utilize *"fast compiles"* as described in [The Bevy Book] when building using the vscode tasks.
 - Code example for doing integration tests
+- Basic GitHub workflow for building/testing the resulting project
 - VSCode launch configuration for debugging unit and integration tests
-- VSCode tasks

-### lib-assets

-A library for hosting embedded assets by utilizing the [Bevy-Embasset] crate.

-- Library
-- Assets folder for assets that should be embedded
-- VSCode launch configuration for debugging unit-tests
 - VSCode tasks

 ## Usage